strongSquirell/DataScience/6Clustering/README.md

-# DataScience
+# Clustering
-This repository will contain systematization of my knowledge about Data Science.
+This folder will contain information about unsupervised learning - clustering.